The original shed where the very first instruments were made.

-The day we cracked it we were the very first in the world who could imitate these birds exactly and this in a volume which was never before achieved in a crow call.
+The day we cracked it we were the very first in the world (and we still are) who could imitate these birds exactly and this in a volume which was never before achieved in a crow call.
 At the same time we started with analyzing the vocabulary of these birds which took several months before really understanding it.

 One of the very first calls I made out of exotic wood, this one was made for my uncle Adhemar Neyt, one fine nature photographer and a great man who thought me a lot about woodworking.